zzhangjii/learning-library/lab-guides/LabGuide050.md

   ![](images/050/LabGuide50-vbcs4.png)

 - You will see the following screen once your request is submitted.
-The refresh button can to used to update the provioning status:
+The refresh button can to used to update the provisioning status:

   ![](images/050/LabGuide50-fcc49616.png)

-- You should see your instance being created.
+- You can immediately proceed to the next section.
 We will check for completion at the beginning of Lab 400.

   ![](images/050/LabGuide50-vbcs5.png)